 How to use Tap to Translate

-You need to turn this feature on before you can use it.
-Open the Google Translate app and tap the three horizontal lines at the top left to open the menu, then tap Settings > Tap to Translate and toggle Enable on.
+You need to turn Tap to Translate on before you can use it.
+Since the feature is available in any text-inclusive app, you may want to turn it off when not in use.
+To turn the feature on, open the Google Translate app and tap the three horizontal lines at the top left to open the menu.
+Then tap Settings > Tap to Translate and toggle Enable on.

-With the Tap to Translate feature, you can select and copy text in any app that allows it, to have Google translate that text.
-Simply highlight the relevant text and tap copy, then tap the Google Translate icon when it pops up on the screen.
+With the Tap to Translate feature enabled, you can select and copy the text in any app that allows it and have Google translate that text.
+Simply highlight the relevant text by dragging your finger over to select it.
+Then, tap copy.
+Next, tap the Google Translate icon when it pops up on the screen.
 You should see the translation appear overlaid on the app near instantly.

 How to build your own phrasebook